getgrav/grav-learn/pages/17/08.advanced/02.performance-and-caching/doc.md

 taxonomy:
     category: docs
 ---
+# Performance & Caching

 One of the core features that make Grav so compelling is just how fast it is.
 This has always been a key consideration in the inherent design of Grav and is primarily due to caching, but does include several other components.

 ## Performance